Crystal Lake Conservancy

 Lisa Rosenfeld

 Lisa Rosenfeld is Counsel and Legislative Director for the Joint Committee on Children, Families and Persons with Disabilities at the State House in the office of Newton Representative Kay Khan.
 Representative Khan serves as the House Chair of the Committee.
 An integral part of her work is to research, analyze and summarize referred bills for briefing Representative Khan and Committee members and writing advisory opinions.
 Attorney Rosenfeld organizes the Committee's public hearings, briefings and informational hearings on the referred bills and topics of concern.
-She also she meets with various constituencies including legislators, State House staff, state agencies, advocacy organizations, unions, and the public to craft and improve legislation, regulations and state statutes as well as problem-solve.
-Special projects that are her responsibility include the oversight and monitoring of state agencies and Commissions and their budgets that are under the Committee’s purview.
+She also meets with various constituencies including legislators, State House staff, state agencies, advocacy organizations, unions, and the public to craft and improve legislation, regulations and state statutes as well as problem-solve.
+She assists the Chair and Committee in overseeing and monitoring state agencies and Commissions and their budgets that are under the Committee’s purview.
 These include the Department of Children and Families, the Department of Developmental Services, the Department of Transitional Assistance, the Department of Youth Services, the MA Commission for the Blind, the MA Commission for the Deaf and Hard of Hearing and the MA Rehabilitation Commission.
 She also coordinates the response to the federal Juvenile Sex Offender Registration and Notification Act and collaborates on issues surrounding incarcerated women and their children.

 Attorney Rosenfeld graduated from Pratt Institute with a Bachelors in Fine Arts in Environmental Design.
 She received, from the State University of New York at Albany, a Masters of Social Work in Public Policy and Administration, and her J.D. from Northeastern University School of Law.